 Nanuk commenced reporting as a signatory to the UN PRI in 2018.
 The aggregate scores for each module in the 2020 Assessment Report are shown below.
+The UNPRI has not yet released 2021 assessment reports.

 Summary Scorecard

 RIAA Certification

 The Nanuk New World Fund has been certified by the RIAA as a Responsible Investment according to the strict operational and disclosure practices required under the Responsible Investment Certification Program.
 See www.responsibleinvestment.org for details.